AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>15</td>
-    <td>MAM Server authentication tokens and or client certificates must be stored encrypted and only available for decryption until entering valid passcode</td>
+    <td>If MAM Server authentication tokens and/or client certificates must be stored, they should be encrypted using the CEK and made available to the application only after the user successfully enters their passcode</td>
   </tr>
   <tr>
     <td>16</td>